My Own Journey

 It took years for my ideas about economics to develop.
 Like my earlier introduction to atheism, it wasn’t the reading that mattered, so much as just asking the question that had never occurred to me before, and then thinking about it.
 I began seeing the world with a new perspective.

 The most obvious crime of our economic system is war.
 Our culture paints wars as morality plays, but it turns out that they’re all lies; we’ve been misled about which forces are “the good guys,” and which are “the bad guys.”
 We pawns have been used as cannon fodder by a few callous and greedy kings of the military-industrial complex.
 President Eisenhower even gave a speech about it, but that was not consistent with our culture’s dominant belief system, and so it was quickly forgotten; there is no government-appointed commission studying how to end the military-industrial complex.

 War is the most obvious crime, but perhaps not the biggest.
 War seems to be an interruption of normal life.
-But the “normal” arrangement of our everyday lives is also a crime, much bigger, but one which we rarely notice or question.
+But the “normal” arrangement of our everyday lives is also a crime.
+It is much bigger, but it is a crime which we rarely notice or question.
 We are like slaves who do not know they are slaves, who do not know there is anything unnatural about their way of life, who do not know that a different and better way of life is possible for them, who do not know that their suffering is unnecessary.
 Our society is based not on caring and cooperation, but on competition, domination, subordination, subjugation, control.
 That’s so deeply ingrained in our culture that we’re not aware of it, as a fish is not aware of being in water.
 It’s the background assumption not only in our news stories, but even in our entertainment stories.
 Never is a hint given that any alternative way of life is possible.